Tips For Parenting An Angry Child

 Some rules can have natural consequences, while others might have consequences that need to be set.

-Negative punishment isn’t my favourite thing and goes against the positive parenting principles that I advocate, so if your child breaks something in the home it would be better to implement extra chores to raise money to replace that item.
+Negative punishment (fear conditioning) isn’t my favourite thing and goes against the positive parenting (like inductive discipline)principles that I advocate, so if your child breaks something in the home it would be better to implement extra chores to raise money to replace that item.
 Here is a helpful weekly chore chart template if you need one.

 Avoid Exposure To Violence